Monday, April 20, 2026

 On another table or on the ground.

-She took three lumps, then put them down
+I took two lumps, put a third down

-All doled from the same giant tin no doubt
+All doled from the same tin no doubt!'

 To go with fish, the chips went round